 The food rich in acetic acid also helps to relax the muscle cramp.
 Pickle juice (sirka) and mustard water are the best option which are adopted by athletes for years.

 Simply, grind some yellow mustard (pili sarso) to make fine powder.
-Take one glass of water and add 1 tsp yellow mustard powder, 2 tsp of honey (shahad) in it and drink.
-It is believed that the acetic acid in mustard helps to stimulate the muscles by producing more acetylcholine in the body and preventing leg cramps.
+Add 1 tsp yellow mustard powder and 2 tsp of honey (shahad) in a glass of water and drink.
+It is believed that the acetic acid in mustard helps to stimulate the muscles; it helps to produce more acetylcholine in the body and prevents leg cramps.

 Preventive Remedies for Muscle Cramps: